applejag/typ/README.md

 This project is primarily licensed under the MIT license:

-- The Go code in this project is licensed under the MIT license:
+- My Go code in this project is licensed under the MIT license:
   [LICENSES/MIT.txt](LICENSES/MIT.txt)

+- Some Go code in this project is forked from Go's source code, which is licensed under the BSD license: [LICENSES/LicenseRef-Go-BSD.txt](LICENSES/LicenseRef-Go-BSD.txt)

 - Documentation is licensed under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license: [LICENSES](LICENSES/CC-BY-4.0.txt)